reindert-vetter/api-version-control/README.md

             ],
         ],

+        'all' => [
+            '<=1.0' => [
+                RequireUserAgent::class,
             ],
+        ],

+    ],
 ```
 #### Route Match
 You put the route names in the key of the releases array.
 The key must match the current route name.
 Use a `|` to match multiple route names.
 The package runs through the route names.
 If a match is found, it stops searching.
 The match contains [Version Rules](#version_rules).
 If no Route Name match can be found, *default* will be used.
 That way you can update all your other endpoints.
+To match versions on all endpoints, you can use the *all* key.
 > **You have to specify the route names in your router.** Example: `Route::get('orders', 'OrdersController@index')->name('orders.index');`.
 When using you use Resource Controllers, the names are determined automatically.
 For more information, see the [Laravel documentation](https://laravel.com/docs/8.x/controllers#actions-handled-by-resource-controller).

 #### Version Rules